i The current Canadian wealth situation

 Use of testamentary trusts for income splitting and other benefits

 Testamentary trusts (trusts created under a will) have been used to provide for income splitting after the testator's death.
 Certain estates and testamentary trusts are taxed at the graduated rates applicable to individuals, whereas trusts established during lifetime are subject to the top marginal tax rates applicable to individuals.
 Prior to 2016, testamentary trusts allowed for income splitting between the trust and one or more beneficiaries, which resulted in significant tax savings.
-However, commencing in 2016, testamentary trusts are subject to the top tax rate applicable to individuals and, consequently, the above tax benefits have been eliminated, although it will still be possible to 'sprinkle' income among a group of beneficiaries of a discretionary testamentary trust if the trust terms permit.
+However, commencing in 2016, testamentary trusts with exceptions for graduated rate estates and for qualified disability trusts are subject to the top tax rate applicable to individuals and, consequently, the above tax benefits have been eliminated, although it will still be possible to 'sprinkle' income among a group of beneficiaries of a discretionary testamentary trust if the trust terms permit.
 Also, the use of a testamentary trust may provide for capital succession planning and can safeguard against beneficiaries' matrimonial and creditor claims, among other benefits.